l33tdaima/l33tdaima/p215m/README.md

 ### Heap
 A short heap based solution O(K logN), or even keep the heap size to K, reduce to O(K logK).

+### Quick select
-- A quick sort pivot based solution in JS.
+A quick sort pivot based solution in JS.

 #FB #MSFT #MSFT